 Afternoon: Tour of the Wawel Castle (seat of the Polish monarchs until 1596), including Wawel Cathedral and Dragon’s Cave), within walking distance of our hotel.

 Evening presentation by Professor Leiman: Lifeboat Ethics, followed by dinner on our own.

 Today, we will visit the Auschwitz Jewish Center for a tour and a light lunch (included), followed by a guided tour of Auschwitz itself.
 The Auschwitz Jewish Center (AJC) in Oświęcim, operated by the Museum of Jewish Heritage, is just two miles from the Auschwitz-Birkenau death camps.
 The only Jewish presence in the vicinity of Auschwitz, the center opened its doors in 2000 so that people from around the world could gather to learn, pray, and remember the victims of the Holocaust.
 Evening discussion led by Professor Leiman, where we will process and discuss together our experience at Auschwitz.

-Evening: Festive closing dinner (included).
+Festive closing dinner at our hotel (included).

 Departure for home.